brainit-consulting/chess/docs/Understand the modes of the BrainIT Chess Engine.md

 ## Summary

-Max Thinking is the strongest available mode because it uses a time budget, deeper search, and extra evaluation heuristics.
+Max Thinking is the strongest available mode because it uses a time budget, deeper search, extra evaluation heuristics, and Max-only search upgrades (quiescence, TT, move ordering, aspiration windows).
 Hard remains faster and more predictable but is weaker on tactics and long forcing lines.
 All modes share the same rules and legal move generation.